 Cache Hit Ratio

-You can view your cache hit ratio on Analytics > CDN > scroll down to Cache Hit Ratio.
+You can view your cache hit ratio by selecting a site and then browsing to Sites > Analytics > CDN > scroll down to Cache Hit Ratio.

 Caching statistics are highly variable between websites, entirely dependent on the amount and type of content being served.
 We suggest obtaining a baseline cache hit ratio and compare scores relative to that to determine changes in performance.
 The baseline miss ratio should be drawn over a long enough period of time to include expected traffic levels and numerous cycles of purges.
 Usually, this is at least a week.

 Determine a baseline for your website, this should reflect the Transfer Hit Ratio and Request Hit Ratio of your site in healthy condition.
 For most sites an 80% to 90% Cache Hit Ratio is excellent.
 Divergence from the baseline could indicate an issue with the CDN or your server.

 - Transfer Speed - Total amount of bandwidth per second, cache and uncached, that passes through the CDN